 ETL testing tools are used for enhancing its productivity and simplify the process of regaining information from big data to gain insights.
-The tool itself comprises ideas and rules for obtaining and processing data, eliminating the requirement for traditional programming methods that are expensive and labour intensive.
+The tool itself comprises ideas and rules for obtaining and processing data, eliminating the requirement for traditional programming methods that are expensive and labor intensive.

 Another benefit is that ETL process testing tools have built-in adaptability with cloud data warehouse, ERP and CRM platforms such as Amazon Web services, Salesforce, Oracle, kinases, Google cloud platform and many more. abilities to look for while comparing ETL testing tools include:

 - Graphic interface for simplifying the design and development.

 - Automatic code generation for speeding development and reducing errors.

 - Built-in data connectors that can access data stored in file format, a database, package application on the legacy system.

 - Content management facilities that facilitate context switching for ETL development, testing and production environments.

 - Sophisticated debugging tools will allow you to track data flow in real-time and reports on a row by row behavior.

 Cloud-native ETL tools meant specifically for cloud computing architecture enables a business to read the full benefits of a data warehouse endeavor.